 22-10-2025

-Color Models in Industry: the science behind chromatic perfection
+Colour Models in Industry: the science behind chromatic perfection

-What are Color Models?
+What are Colour Models?

-Each model is based on different principles: some describe color through numerical coordinates in a three-dimensional space, others use physical reference swatch books, still others are based on human visual perception.
+Each model is based on different principles: some describe colour through numerical coordinates in a three-dimensional space, others use physical reference swatch books, still others are based on human visual perception.
 The choice of the most appropriate system depends on the application context, production technology and the company’s quality control requirements.

-What are the Color Systems?
+What are the Colour Systems?

 The main systems used include: